Levetiracetam extended-release tabletsPronunciation

 Brand Name: Keppra XR

-Levetiracetam extended-release tablets is used for:
+Levetiracetam extended-release tablets are used for:

 Treating partial-onset seizures in patients with epilepsy.
 It is used in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.